-VEDANTAM: They tried everything - CPR, medicine to jumpstart the heart - nothing worked.
-Don suspected a blood clot.
+VEDANTAM: They tried everything - CPR, medicine to jumpstart the heart.
+Nothing worked.
+Dan suspected a blood clot.
 The boy was dead.
 They put away their surgical tools.
-They wheeled the body to the morgue.
-All the while, Don's heart was starting to race.
+They wheeled the body to the morgue, all the while Don's heart was starting to race.
 He was working in a foreign country, and he had made a risky judgment call in violation of medical protocol.

-LAUB: My mind is going 1,000 miles a minute.
-Why am I here in Mexico?
+LAUB: My mind is going a thousand miles and then it - why am I here in Mexico?
 Why did I get into this?
 What the hell is the matter with you?
 Here you are in a foreign country.
 You're going to end up in jail.
 It's just a goddamn disaster, an awful thing.

 VEDANTAM: And, of course, there was the boy's mother waiting anxiously outside for news of her son.
 Don remembers stepping out of the operating room and walking up to her.
-He told her there'd been complications, that they had tried hard, but the boy had died.
+He told her they'd been complications that they had tried hard, but the boy had died.
 The mother began to sob.
 But then, Don says, she did something surprising.
 She asked him why he was upset.

 LAUB: She said, you should be happy because the child is seeing God with a complete face.